Code-Institute-Submissions/Gym-Startup/README.md

 I have thoroughly tested this website and was unable to find any broken links within it.
 I have also tried to submit blank contact forms and incorrectly filled out fields to give an error message on each field to show that the required attribute within my form is working as it should.
-I also made sure that it was filled out correctly to make sure the submit button open up a new tab with the code institue successful page.
+I also made sure that it was filled out correctly to make sure the submit button open up a new tab with the code institute successful page.

 ### Devices Tested